 So, what is the best way to send messages to people?

 Ultimately, this depends on your business and the needs of your target audience.
-Although there are benefits of using both SMS and MMS messages, it is important to consider which type of message will best reflect the mission of your brand.
+Although there are benefits to using both SMS and MMS messages, it is important to consider which type of message will best reflect your brand's mission without pushing your budget.

 How do SMS and MMS compare to Facebook Messenger or WhatsApp?

-Messaging applications differ from both SMS and MMS messages as they require an internet connection.
-Texts sent through a messages app often have no character limit and do not rely on cellular data networks to operate.
+Messaging applications differ from SMS and MMS messaging as they require an internet connection.
+Texts sent through instant messaging apps often have no character limit and do not rely on cellular data networks to operate.